rahulshankariyer/rahulshankariyer.github.io/README.md

 Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights you discover will then help guide marketing strategy for the company.
 You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy

+<a href = "https://www.kaggle.com/datasets/arashnic/fitbit"> Click this link to view the source from which the original data for this analysis was extracted </a>